grzbla/play-loud/README.md

 ---

+## 🛠️ TODO

+These enhancements are planned or under consideration:

+### 🔗 YouTube Playback Support
+- [ ] Add YouTube support in `play.exe`:
+  - Detect URL input (e.g. `https://...youtube.com/watch?...`)
+  - Resolve and stream audio directly or cache for local play
+- [ ] Implement TCP/WebSocket layer for remote (LAN/WAN) control
+- [ ] Add basic HTTP/Web UI frontend to control `loud` via browser
+- [ ] Enable control from mobile or other PCs on the network
+- [ ] On-screen display popup (optional) to show current track
+- [ ] Volume control over UDP
+- [ ] Playlist persistence between sessions
+- [ ] Add support for other files and playlists

+PRs welcome.
+Goals aim to keep it minimal, scriptable, and fast.

+---

 ## 🧠 Credits

 Built with prompts by ChatGPT and Cursor, supervised by a human.
 Designed for composable, scriptable audio control without the bloat and within full AI grasp.